 Disclosure and relationships

 You do not have to tell your partner or someone you have sex with that you have HIV as long as you take appropriate precautions.
-These precautions may differ due to personal circumstance and also what you have been advised by health professionals but they may include taking HIV medication regularly to ensure you have a fully suppressed viral load or using condoms and lubricant with you partners.
+These precautions may differ due to personal circumstances and also what you have been advised by health professionals, but they may include taking HIV medication regularly to ensure you have a fully-suppressed viral load or using condoms and lubricant with you partners.

-If you don’t take precautions and don’t disclose then you could be charged with a criminal offence if HIV is transmitted to your sexual partner.
+If you do not take precautions and do not disclose then you could be charged with a criminal offence if HIV is transmitted to your sexual partner.
 The law is slightly different still in Scotland where you can be prosecuted for risk of transmission.